memirio/Spectrums/README.md

 - **Search ranking**: Images with opposite tags receive penalties in search results
 - **Tag validation**: Helps filter false positive tags
+- **Concept Spectrum**: Interactive sliders allow users to explore the visual spectrum between a concept and its opposite, with 10-tier ranking for fine-grained control

 To sync opposites from `seed_concepts.json` to `concept-opposites.ts` and re-tag all images: